mokaixu/azhng.github.io/_posts/2019-05-09-uni-life-year-in-review.markdown

 It was absolutely brutal exam and it was probably my single biggest L until I had my CS 341 midterm.

 Jokes aside, CS 442 was hands down the best CS course I have taken so far.
-It covered the very fundemental constructs of programming language in great details.
+It covered the very fundamental constructs of programming language in great details.
-The main topics of this course include lambda calculus, type system, type inference, logical programming and formal sementics.
+The main topics of this course include lambda calculus, type system, type inference, logical programming and formal semantics.
 The OOP part of the course was a bit meh but this was mainly because Brad fast tracked it since most of the people in class were already familiar with it.
-Though this course didn't make me obsessed with creating my own programming language like my friend [@Dhruv Jauhar](https://github.com/Dhruv-Jauhar), it still made me to start to rethink what makes a great programming language.
+Though this course didn't make me obsessed with creating my own programming language like my friend [@Dhruv Jauhar](https://github.com/null-sleep), it still made me to start to rethink what makes a great programming language.